Table of Contents

 Choose from duck, beef, bison, venison, salmon, boar, and many more flavors.

-The Taste of the Wild is grain-free and suitable for all breeds and ages.
+The Taste of the Wild is grain free dog food and suitable for all breeds and ages.
 You can feed it to puppies as well as senior dogs, but make sure to consult with the chart at the back of the packaging.

 - Real meat